Hamuj12/ElectrifyWebApp/README.md

 Head to https://electrify-e4305.firebaseapp.com/ to try it out!

 Want some images to test it on?
-Download the contents of the test folder for a sample set of 10 images.
+Download the contents of the TestImages folder for a sample set of 10 images.